 - Administer the drug in close proximity to removing it from the medication dispensing system or waste it Account for every drop of IV medication or pills

 - Know and follow your facility’s controlled substance policies

 - Actually witness the waste, no ‘honor’ system

-- If you pull you push, nurse who is to administer the medication, withdraws it (except during emergency)
+- If you pull you push, the nurse who is to administer the medication withdraws it (except during an emergency)